The Beauty and Grandeur of Tanah Lot Temple

 A Sacred and Gorgeous Temple You Love to See

 Do you like exploring historically rich and aesthetically appealing places in Bali?
 Look no further!
-Behold the ever-majestic temple of Tanah Lot temple or most commonly known as Bali temple of the sea.
-A manifestation of grandeur that is too unfitting and too much for cheap papers to feature.
-Standing on top of a solid sea rock, Tanah Lot temple, which looks like a ship made of stone during high tide, is one of tourist’s favourite especially when sunset drapes the horizon of the Indian ocean.
+Behold the ever-majestic temple of Tanah Lot Temple or most commonly known as Bali Temple of the Sea.
+Standing on top of a solid sea rock, Tanah Lot Temple, which looks like a ship made of stone during high tide, is a tourist’s favourite especially when sunset drapes the horizon of the Indian ocean.

 If this unique combination of man-made and natural beauty, as well as the breathtaking view of the sunset, hasn’t caught your attention, then here are some more facts why you should experience the staggering sight the Tanah Lot temple.